Head (film)

 Head is a 1968 American satirical musical adventure film written and produced by Jack Nicholson and Bob Rafelson, directed by Rafelson, starring television rock group the Monkees (Davy Jones, Peter Tork, Micky Dolenz and Michael Nesmith) and distributed by Columbia Pictures.
+A theatrical spin-off of the band's 1966–68 NBC television show, it started production immediately after the series' conclusion.

 During production, one of the working titles for the film was Changes, which was later the name of an album by the Monkees.
 Another working title was Untitled.
 A rough cut of the film was previewed for audiences in Los Angeles in the summer of 1968 under the title Movee Untitled.

 The film featured Victor Mature as "The Big Victor" and cameo appearances by Nicholson, Teri Garr, Carol Doda, Annette Funicello, Frank Zappa, Sonny Liston, Timothy Carey, Percy Helton and Ray Nitschke.
 Also appearing on screen in brief non-speaking parts are Dennis Hopper and film choreographer Toni Basil.

 Plot

-Head begins at the dedication of the Gerald Desmond Bridge in Long Beach, California.
-As a local politician struggles with his microphone during the dedication speech, the Monkees (Micky Dolenz, Davy Jones, Peter Tork, and Michael Nesmith) suddenly interrupt the ceremony by running through the assembled officials to the sound of various horns and sirens.
-Micky then jumps off the bridge into the water below.
-He floats around, unconscious, as several mermaids attempt to revive him.
+Head begins at the dedication of a bridge.
+As a local politician struggles with his microphone during the dedication speech, the "wacky, fun-loving" Monkees (Micky Dolenz, Davy Jones, Peter Tork, and Michael Nesmith), suddenly interrupt the ceremony by running through the assembled officials, to the sound of various horns and sirens.
+The rest of the film shows the events leading up to this.

-The scene then transitions into the living room at the Monkees pad, in which the Monkees are having a kissing contest with a young woman, who pronounces them all "even."
-Then a satiric version of the Monkees theme song plays, as the screen fills with images from the film, ending with the execution of Nguyễn Văn Lém followed by a woman screaming.
-However, the woman is not screaming in terror but in excitement, as the Monkees are about to take the stage at a concert.
-When the Monkees arrive, they lead the crowd in a cheer for "War!" which leads to a short war film, then transitions back to the concert stage where the group performs the song "Circle Sky".
-After the song, they are ripped apart by a rush of fans, but it quickly becomes clear that the Monkees are merely mannequins.